duffelhq/hackathon-starter-kit/README.md

 To import it into Postman, open Postman, click "Import" and then "Upload Files", and then browse to the file that you just saved.
 The "Duffel API" collection will appear in the sidebar.

-To set your access token for the API, find the "Duffel API" collection in the sidebar, hover over it and click the "..." button, then click "Edit", then head to the "Variables" tab, and fill in your access token in the `current_value` column.
+To set your access token for the API, find the "Duffel API" collection in the sidebar, hover over it and click the "..." button, then click "Edit", then head to the "Variables" tab, and fill in your access token in the `Current Value` column.

 You can now run through the requests in the collection one-by-one to search, book and cancel your first order.
+We'll automatically pick an offer for you from [Duffel Airways](https://duffel.com/docs/api/overview/test-mode/duffel-airways) to make sure you have a great experience.

 ## Help!